 Trustee Basics - Course 1 (Canadian)

-Trustee Basics Course 1 introduces the main parties to the trust – the grantor, the beneficiary, and the trustee.
-Additional parties to the trust are introduced, such as advisors with specific oversight functions that may be required over several generations and common types of trustees and beneficiaries.
-The course concludes with applied learning and a helpful resource and concise summary of the trust concept, key terms, responsibilities, and duties of a trustee and beneficiary.
+Trustee Basics Course 1 introduces the main parties to the trust – the settlor, the beneficiary, and the trustee.
+The course explores the "trustscape", an activity to look at the relationships among the different parties to the trust and feelings, emotions, opportunities, and questions that may exist.
+The course concludes with applied learning and a helpful resource and a concise summary of the trust concept, key terms, responsibilities, and duties of a trustee and beneficiary.

 Trustee Basics - Course 2 (Canadian)